radeonxray/UFO-Exam/README.md

 ### any-keyword

 The [any type](https://www.typescriptlang.org/docs/handbook/basic-types.html) is a "wildcard" that re-introduces an element of _dynamic typing_ back into a TypeScript project.
-It allows the developer to mix and match _types_, as seen in JavaScript and in picture E (to allow "any" interface to work in the class).
+It allows the developer to mix and match _types_, as often seen in JavaScript.

 ![alt_text](/BlogAssignment/tsAnyKeyword.png)